DisasterMan78/imageapi-test-next/README.md

 ## Test Notes

 The majority of the project has been done with a TDD approach - you can see this process in the git commit history.
-I will confess to cutting some corners towards the end (I am only human!) with the edit image functionality, but I have backfilled the tests for that after (barring localStorage).
+I will confess to cutting some corners towards the end (I am only human!) with the edit image functionality, but I have backfilled the tests for that after.
 Not my preferred approach, but the functionality was simple enough that I was able to go forward with a high degree of confidence.
 Nonetheless, backfilling tests still helps with thinking about areas that might have been missed, so it is worth it.

+*UPDATE:* localStorage now tested, and other branches have been covered.
+Coverage isn't _quite_ a perfect 100% coverage score, but the remaining branches on `src/app/id/[image]/page.tsx` seem to be false negatives.

 Styling is super basic, but at least it doesn't look like it was written by a COBOL coder!
 There are some layout shift and alignment issues that I would fix ideally, and all the inputs are ugly as hell.